 Strategies for Increasing Online Student Retention and Satisfaction is yours free when you sign up for Faculty Focus, a new online information resource for faculty in the higher education industry.

 Faculty Focus contains a wealth of valuable material – not just about online retention strategies, but all of today’s hot button issues that are important to faculty and administrators.
-It’s packed with ideas, best practices, analyses and other information you can use on the topics that impact your students, your school and your work, including:
+It’s packed with ideas, best practices, information you can use on the topics that impact your students, your school and your work, including:

 - Instructional Design